coreyhynes/ISC-Kali-Overview/content.md

 ### Scan subnet
 In Zenmap, click **Scan**.
-After a few moments, the scan output is displayed in the NMap Output tab.
+After a few moments, the scan output is displayed in the Nmap Output tab.

 #### :camera: SCREENSHOT
 >LODSProperties